The Hughes Hall wellbeing team

 Dr Ben Marshall is Head of Student Wellbeing and Welfare.
 His role is to ensure that Hughes is a supportive, inclusive and responsive environment in which to study and live.

-He sits on the Senior Tutor’s leadership team and works closely with students themselves, tutors, the MCR, support staff and the central university to promote wellbeing-friendly practice and offer expert guidance.
-Ben is the College’s Safeguarding Lead (so has a key role in ensuring the college is vigilant for and responsive to any signs of abuse in its community) and Disability Liaison Officer (so works with the university’s Accessibility and Disability Resource Centre to ensure the Hughes community’s diverse needs are met).
-He is currently developing an overarching wellbeing strategy for the college in order to bring together and advance good practice under a set of core themes.
+Ben works closely with students, tutors, the MCR, support staff and the central university to promote wellbeing-friendly practice and offer expert guidance.
+He is the College’s Safeguarding Lead (so has a key role in ensuring the college is vigilant for and responsive to any signs of abuse in its community) and Disability Liaison Officer (so works with the university’s Accessibility and Disability Resource Centre to ensure the Hughes community’s diverse needs are met).

 College Nurse

-The College Nurse, Debbie Ellis, offers confidential advice and support to students and staff of Hughes Hall.
+The College Nurse, Debbie Ellis, offers confidential advice and support to students at Hughes Hall.
 Debbie is available to help with health and welfare needs, ranging from minor illnesses and injuries to support for emotional and mental health issues.

 If more specialised help or treatment is required, she will refer you, or point you in the right direction, whether your GP, the University Counselling Service or other local services.
 She can also dispense a range of over-the-counter medicines.
 The College Nurse is based in the Health Centre (1A Chancellor’s Court): https://map.cam.ac.uk/#52.200982,0.132802,19,YL21-K1XK-UW22.

 Please see the College Nurse Moodle site here for the latest availability and to book an appointment.
-Debbie’s working hours are as follows:
+Debbie works on Tuesdays, 9am- 5pm.

 Please Note: Unfortunately an error message will appear when a booking is made, please ignore this, Moodle will send you an email confirming your booking and a reminder on the day.